 Domestic abuse is common and can take many forms including emotional, physical, sexual, financial or psychological abuse.
 Statistics show the police receive one call every minute about it, even though it is estimated that the majority of abuse goes unreported.
 It happens in close relationships between people of all ages, gender, sexual orientation, class and culture.

-Legal aid is available if you are experiencing domestic abuse and are financially eligible.
+Legal aid is available if you are a victim of domestic abuse and are financially eligible.
 Our team of friendly family lawyers will always assess your eligibility for legal aid, and help you to get the necessary information to enable us to apply for funding on your behalf.

 How could David Gray solicitors help?

 Our award-winning team of Resolution Accredited Specialists will be on your side.
 We are here to advise you about the best way to protect yourself and any children, and to represent you in any urgent court applications that may be necessary.
-Our experienced domestic abuse solicitors will also advise you about related issues concerning property and finances.
+Every case of domestic violence is different, but your safety is our priority at David Gray Solicitors.

 Applying for an injunction

 An injunction is a court order that prevents someone from doing something.
 If you are at risk from domestic abuse then an injunction can help to protect you.
 Our specialist domestic abuse solicitors can provide legal advice around applying for an injunction.
 There are two main types of injunctions available for survivors of domestic abuse:

 - A non-molestation order – protects you or your children from being threatened, harassed or harmed by your abuser or through third parties.